Home Office Deduction Calculator

 Regular (Area-Based) vs Simplified Home Office Methods

-Many users want to know how this area-based calculator compares to the simplified method sometimes offered by tax authorities (for example, the U.S. IRS simplified home office deduction).
-The table below summarizes key differences at a high level.
+Many users want to know how this area-based calculator compares with the simplified method sometimes offered by tax authorities, such as the U.S. IRS simplified home office deduction.
+The table below gives a high-level comparison.
+It is not a substitute for current official guidance, but it shows why some taxpayers prefer simplicity while others prefer a larger, documentation-heavy deduction.

 Feature Regular (Area-Based) Method Simplified Method (per sq ft)

-How deduction is calculated Business-use % of home multiplied by actual eligible costs (rent or mortgage interest, utilities, insurance, etc.).
+How deduction is calculated Business-use % of home multiplied by actual eligible costs (rent or mortgage interest, utilities, insurance, and similar items).
 Fixed rate per square foot of qualifying office space, up to a set maximum area.

 Record-keeping needs Requires tracking and retaining documentation for all relevant housing expenses.
 Minimal; mainly need to substantiate office size and eligibility.